dat2Cph/content/http_network/A-class/exercise_01.md

 - Start the RequestDataServer and access it from a browser.
 What is the result?
 What makes the difference between this server and the EchoServer?
 - Find a person in the group who can make a wifi-hot-spot with his/her phone, and connect your laptop to this phone.
-- Find the IP address of your laptop (if you don't know how to find the IP address of your laptop, then that is the google exercise).
-It is important that everyone in the group can find their IP address, regardless of whether it is Windows, Mac, Linux or something else.
+- Find the IP address of your laptop (if you don't know how to find the IP address of your laptop, then that is a google exercise).
+It is important that everyone in the group can find their IP address, regardless of whether it is Windows, Mac, Linux (or something else).
 - Demonstrate that you can connect to RequestDataServer via your phone.

-## Opgave 4. (grøn)

-Find en person i gruppen der kan lave et wifi-hot-spot med sin telefon, og kopl jeres laptop på denne telefon.

-- Find IP addressen på laptoppen (hvis I ikke ved hvordan man finder IP addressen på jeres laptop, så er det altså det der er google opgaven).
-Det er vigtigt at alle i gruppen kan finde deres IP addresse, uanset om det er Windows, Mac, Linux eller noget andet.
-- (Grøn) Demonstrer at I kan kople på picoserver2 via jeres telefon.
-- (Gul) Kopl alle gruppens laptops på samme telefon, og demonstrer hvordan I fra jeres browser kan kople jer på forskellige servere på andres laptops.
-- (Rød) Behøver alle serverne at bruge samme port nummer?
-Demonstrer hvordan man fra en laptop kan have mere end en server kørende, og tilgå dem fra en anden laptop.

-## Opgave 5. (grøn)
+## Exercise 5.

-Er det java eller operativ systemet der har ansvaret for porte, altså er det java eller operativ systemet der brokker sig hvis man prøver at åbne den samme port to gange?
-Og hvorfor er det et problem med to porte med samme nummer?

-## Opgave 6. (rød)

-Som en del af den udleverede kode er der en klasse der hedder HttpRequest.
-Redegør for denne klasse, specielt skal I kunne forklare:

-- Hvad er forskellen på parametre og headers?
-- Hvad gør de første 7 linjer i konstruktøren?
-- I konstruktøren er der en linje der hedder:

-`if ("application/x-www-form-urlencoded".equals(getContentType())) {`

-Forklar hvorfor denne er smartere end:

-`if ( getContentType().equals("application/x-www-form-urlencoded" ) ){`
+- When looking at the testRequestDataServerAndClient test in the Demo03RequestDataServerTest class, we can see an example of how to send a POST request to the server.
+When sending a POST request
+- explain what the difference is between the request and the response?
+- explain what is parameters and what is headers?
+- explain what is the request body?